 My Favourite places: Tim Henman

 Tim Henman, party animal - who'd have thought it?
-It's Wimbledon season and the British tennis legend talks wine, his local hangouts and, er, more wine with Muddy's Kerry Potter.
+British tennis legend talks wine, his local hangouts and, er, more wine!

 That Tim Henman likes a drink… not a sentence I ever thought I’d write but it turns out the Mr Nice Guy of British tennis is a lot more fun than you might imagine.
 Having grown up in Weston-on-the-Green near Bicester, North Oxfordshire, the 43-year-old 2001 Wimbledon semi-finalist now lives in the deep south – well, Aston Tirrold near Didcot to be precise – with his wife Lucy and their three daughters.